fDesmet/fDesmet.github.io/content/project/oaxs_temporal_evolution/index.md

 ---
 title: Long-term changes in ocean acidity extreme events in the context of atmospheric CO$_2$ rise
 summary: "Driven by the increase in atmospheric CO$_2$ the frequency and intensity of **ocean acidity extreme events** rapidly increase.
-In this project, I quantify the spatially varying rates of increase in such extreme events in the last four decades.
+In this project, which is also part of my PhD thesis, I quantified the spatially varying rates of increase in such extreme events in the last four decades.
 By gaining knowledge about past and present evolution, we also aim at better assessing **future changes**."
 tags:
 - Ocean modeling
 - Impact of climate change on acidity extremes events